 An interesting phenomenon has been in the works with blogging, though.
 People are finding ways to become active again by connecting with others around the country and creating real movements.
 Disregarding my lack of enthusiasm for the nuclear family (anyone who knows me knows that I hate living so far away from my family and that I’m making progress to get back to them) I think that virtual relationships are our salvation for this political crisis.
 Gore mentions this only in passing in Assault, but I think as relationships evolve, we should pay more attention.

-Amanda has chosen Assault for the next Pandagon Book Club selection.
+UPDATE: Amanda has chosen Assault for the next Pandagon Book Club selection.
 You can also buy the book there.

 No comments: